jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Connect-Dashboard.md

   selector:
      k8s-app: kubernetes-dashboard
 ```
+Note: The service will automatically create the Load Balancer with the Public IP.
+Such Load Balancer can be viewed in Console-Network-Load Balancer-Instance and occupy the quota for the Load Balancer and Public IP in this region.
 2) Perform the following command to create services in the kube-system namespace:
 `
 kubectl create -f dashboard-lb.yaml --namespace=kube-system